Quansight-Labs/numpy_pytorch_interop/RFC.md

 Then, we wrap these Python-land functions with a `normalizer` decorator and expose them in the `torch_np` module.
-This decorator is in charge of gathering all the inputs at runtime and normalizing them according to their annotations.
+This decorator is in charge of gathering all the inputs at runtime and normalizing them (i.e., converting `torch_np` objects to PyTorch counterparts) according to their annotations.

 We currently have four annotations (and small variations of them):
 - `ArrayLike`: The input can be a `torch_np.array`, a list of lists, a